anelaherandez/Project4_Team1/README.md

         These modeling data also use a train-test model on predicting the (dozens of) bins of prices.
 However, the weighted accuracy was only 0.51.

         The random forrest model ended with a 0.997 R-squared score.
 This model was adapted using the following documentation: https://www.geeksforgeeks.org/random-forest-regression-in-python/

+Matplotlib notebook
+On this notebook we broke the data into Bedroom sizes categories to be able to illustrate the range in Listed Price.
+We got the highest valued by category using .iloc function.
+To illustrate the DataFrame with an ascending filter the .sort_values function was used along with inplace and ascending functions.
+Once all the data was broken into categories in each of the cities and the state of Arizona.
+MatPlotLib was used to make Bar visualizations to show
+1. Highest Bedroom size by each City (Phoenix, Tucson, Prescott, Scottsdale)
+2. Use all cities data to compare all four cities
+3. Highest Bedroom city for the whole State for bedroom size 1 to 6